-The College of Arts, Celtic Studies and Social Sciences is comprised of 11 Schools (Applied Psychology; Applied Social Studies; Asian Studies; Education; English; History; Geography and Archaeology; Irish Learning; Languages, Literatures and Cultures; Music and Theatre; Sociology and Philosophy).
+The College of Arts, Celtic Studies and Social Sciences is comprised of 11 Schools (Applied Psychology; Applied Social Studies; Asian Studies; Education; English; History; The Human Environment: Geography, Archaeology and Classics ; Irish Learning; Languages, Literatures and Cultures; Music and Theatre; Sociology and Philosophy).
 Research in the College is often multidisciplinary in nature and this is reflected in the number of centres and institutes that promote interdisciplinary perspectives and approaches in the College, including ISS21, a research institute in the social sciences.

 Below you can find out more about the areas of expertise and staff research activities in each of the Schools in the College.

 ||Applied Social Studies||The School of Applied Social Studies provides a rich educational and research environment, which promotes a culture of critical intellectual and practice enquiry in the social sciences, based upon participation, inclusion and diversity.
 Since its establishment in 1990, the School has developed a national and international reputation for social science research focused on the challenges and changes in contemporary Irish society in both its European and global contexts.
 It has strong traditions of cross-disciplinary research (with scholars in fields such as law, education, geography, nursing and music), international collaboration and community engagement in the public sphere.
 The School is a co-founder of the Institute for Social Science in the 21st Century (ISS21).
 Read More|

 |Asian Studies||Research conducted in the Department of Asian Studies spans East Asia in a variety of subjects, including labour history in China; human rights and trafficking; media, popular culture and the impact of digitalization; intellectual history, religious and philosophical traditions of Korea and East Asia; comedy and popular media in Japan.
 Read More